retooth2/xenharmlib/doc/quickstart.rst

    </audio>

-The play function generally accepts every playable object (which are: frequencies, pitches, notes, lists of the aforementioned, and scales) You can also change the duration a pitch is played and play scales as a chord:
+The play function generally accepts every playable object (which are: frequencies, pitches, notes, lists of the aforementioned, and scales).
+You can also change the duration a pitch is played and play scales as a chord: